 Once your mask is on, start filling the tub or preparing the shower.
 Keep your mask hydrated with your favorite toner, or with this vanilla scented mist.
 Alternatively, you can moisten the mask with wet hands or a damp washcloth to keep it from drying completely on your skin.

 If you’re lucky enough to have a tub, why not fill it with oats, roses, and epsom salt?
-Our Organic Tea Bath is the perfect way to do that without making a mess that you’ll have to clean up later!
+Our Soothing Tea Bath is the perfect way to do that without making a mess that you’ll have to clean up later!
 While you soak, listen to your music or an audiobook (here are some of my favorite books ever!), making sure the door is locked and your email is too far away to attack you.
 If you’re feeling sore or recovering from illness, our Recovery Salt Bath is pretty magical, as well.

 If the mask feels like it needs to come off at any time, simply rinse it away gently with water and your fingertips.